CRonYii/Wildfire-Prediction-Dataset-BC/README.md

 3. Download the Wildfire dataset from [BC Government](https://catalogue.data.gov.bc.ca/dataset/fire-incident-locations-historical), or use this [copy(January 2019)](https://drive.google.com/file/d/10smbxPCpOpW4sNQWaG5obkZCLDx9ZLYz/view?usp=sharing)

-Place it under the ./data folder
+    Rename it to Historical_Wildfire_Data_BC.json and place it under the ./data folder

 4. Run the code
 ```sh